Did the iPhone 11 and 11 Pro survive our drop test?

 While neither of the phones cracked like we've seen in previous years, they didn't emerge totally unscathed: the iPhone 11 Pro had some damaged pixels and the iPhone 11's rear camera stopped working after our final drop.

-I reached out to Apple for more information and the company provided the following statement: "iPhone 11 and iPhone 11 Pro both are made from the toughest glass ever shipped in the smartphone industry on the front and back.
+I reached out to Apple for more information and the company provided the following statement: "iPhone 11 and iPhone 11 Pro both are made from the toughest glass ever shipped in the smartphone industry on the front and back. iPhone 11 features an aerospace-grade aluminum band and iPhone 11 Pro features a stainless steel structural band.
 All go through rigorous real-world testing and are designed to be durable, but not indestructible.
 If anyone is concerned about dropping their iPhone and damaging it, we suggest using one of the many beautiful cases available to protect iPhone."

 I wasn't the only one who tested out the iPhone 11 Pro and found the glass didn't break when dropped from extreme heights.
 EverythingApplePro got similar results when dropping the phones from 10ft.
 However, the glass did break on his final drop, likely because one phone landed on top of the other.